 Jennifer F. Scharre is an attorney at the San Jose law firm, Temmerman, Ciley & Kohlmann, LLP.
 She provides representation in estate plans, conservatorship matters, power of attorneys, guardianship matters, and trust and estate administration and litigation.

-One of the most frustrating things for my clients who are acting as conservator is the sheer amount of work and money that has to go into it.
-They have to make regular reports to the court about care, they have to file ongoing accountings, and they have to have a bond for all of the assets.
+One of the most frustrating things for my clients who are acting as conservators is the sheer amount of work and money that has to go into it.
+They have to make regular reports to the court about care, they have to file ongoing accounting, and they have to have a bond for all of the assets.
 A lot of times these clients ask me:

-What could my mom or my dad, or my aunt or my uncle have been done to avoid this happening?
+What could my mom or my dad, my aunt, or my uncle have done to avoid this happening?

 The answer is very simple.
 They could have completed some estate planning.

-A durable power of attorney and advanced health care directive are absolutely key to staying out of a conservatorship.
+A durable power of attorney and advanced healthcare directive is absolutely key to staying out of a conservatorship.
 When most people look at these documents which range somewhere between two and twenty pages, it is difficult for them to realize how simple it would have been to complete these documents ahead of time and how difficult this process now becomes when you don’t have these documents in place.

 Whenever we actually obtain a conservatorship, my clients are feeling justifiably a bit victorious that they have gotten through this difficult process.
 But often times they don’t realize the ongoing requirements that they have to the court.